CivicTechTO/toronto-community-directory/_communities/drom-taberna.md

 ---
 name: DROM Taberna
-description: "DROM Taberna is a heartfelt homage to places that we came from, have traveled to, or have never been - the lands that stretch from the Baltic to the Balkans to the Black Sea.
+description: DROM Taberna is a heartfelt homage to places that we came from, have traveled to, or have never been - the lands that stretch from the Baltic to the Balkans to the Black Sea.
 Poland, Ukraine, Russia, Latvia, Lithuania, Estonia, Belarus, Czeska Republika, Slovakia, Hungary, Romania, Moldova, Serbia, Croatia, Albania, Bosnia-Herzegovina, Slovenia, Montenegro, Macedonia, Bulgaria, Georgia.
 The golden thread that ties this soil together is the Romani people.
 From the deserts of India, over mountain and sea in their westward journey, the gypsies brought the traveller spirit to many gadjo.
-That is us, finding community amongst strangers, joy in the face of adversity, immigrant souls eating, drinking and playing music together."
+That is us, finding community amongst strangers, joy in the face of adversity, immigrant souls eating, drinking and playing music together.
-source: "MCP Generative Addition"
+source: MCP Generative Addition
+tags: |-
   tags:
     - type/venue
     - type/restaurant
     - for/music
     - for/food
     - for/eastern-european-culture
+    - neighbourhood/queen-street-west
+    - borough/old-toronto
 link: https://www.dromtaberna.com
 address:
   streetAddress: 458 Queen Street West